Joyde-1/GloveDataHub/README.md

 ├── setup.iss
 └── version.txt
 ```
-- `API/` contains the classes for managing the executable file.
+- `API/` contains the classes for managing the executable file;
+- `Data-Acquisition/` contains:
+  - `gloves_data_acquisition.cpp` that is the C++ script;
+  - `gloves_data_acquisition.exe` which is the executable file obtained from the c++ script.;
-- `Data-Acquisition/` contains the C++ script and its executable file to which the . dll  `SGCoreCpp.dll` file containing libraries is linked.
-Inside this folder we find the cmake file needed to create the executable from the file . cpp using the following command:  `cmake -S . -B build -DSGCORECPP_PATH="C:/Users/Username/Downloads/SenseGlove-API-1.4.0/SenseGlove-API-1.4.0/Core/SGCoreCpp" `.
-Inside this folder we find the docs folder which has two subfolders html and latex inside which is the documentation related to the script c++ in pdf and html.
+  - `SGCoreCpp.dll` contains the libraries linked to the executable file.
+  - `CMakeLists.txt`is the cmake file needed to create the executable from the file . cpp using the following command: `cmake -S . -B build -DSGCORECPP_PATH="C:/Users/Username/Downloads/SenseGlove-API-1.4.0/SenseGlove-API-1.4.0/Core/SGCoreCpp" `;
+  - `docs` docs is a folder consisting of two subfolders html and latex inside which is contained the documentation related to the script c++ in pdf and html;
-- `docs/` contains the HTML files related to the documentation and they are located inside the `build/` folder within the `html/` folder.
+- `docs/` contains the HTML files related to the documentation and they are located inside the `build/` folder within the `html/` folder;
-- `GUI/` contains the classes for managing the GUI interface.
+- `GUI/` contains the classes for managing the GUI interface;
 - `glovedatahub.spec` it's a PyInstaller specification file and it is used to configure the bundling of your Python application into a standalone executable.
 The file includes the following key configurations:
-  - Main Script: Specifies GUI/gui_main.py as the entry point of the application.
+  - `Main Script`: Specifies `GUI/gui_main.py` as the entry point of the application;
-  - Additional Data: Includes additional data and directories such as Data-Acquisition, API scripts, and images from GUI/images.
+  - `Additional Data`: Includes additional data and directories such as `Data-Acquisition`, `API scripts`, and images from `GUI/images`.
-  - Executable Configuration: Configures the executable with options like name (glovedatahub), icon (GDH_icon.ico), and other settings to manage binary exclusion, debugging, and compression.
+  - `Executable Configuration`: Configures the executable with options like name (`glovedatahub`), icon (`GDH_icon.ico`), and other settings to manage binary exclusion, debugging, and compression.
-  - This file ensures that all necessary components of your application are bundled together for easy distribution and execution.
-- `prepare.ps1` PowerShell script automates the setup of a Conda environment on Windows OS .
+- `prepare.ps1` is a PowerShell script that automates the setup of a Conda environment on Windows OS .
 It takes a single parameter, the name of the Conda environment, and performs the following tasks:
-  - Checks if the environment name is provided; if not, it displays usage instructions and exits.
+  - Checks if the environment name is provided; if not, it displays usage instructions and exits;
-  - Creates the specified Conda environment with Python 3.12.3 if it does not already exist.
+  - Creates the specified Conda environment with `Python 3.12.3` if it does not already exist;
-  - Activates the Conda environment.
+  - Activates the Conda environment;
-  - Installs the dependencies listed in requirements.txt.
+  - Installs the dependencies listed in `requirements.txt`;
-  - Executes the gui_main.py script located in the GUI directory.
+  - Executes the gui_main.py script located in the `GUI directory`;
 - `prepare.sh` this bash script automates the setup of a Conda environment on Unix-like operating systems.
 It takes a single parameter, the name of the Conda environment, and performs the following tasks:
-  - Checks if the environment name is provided; if not, it displays usage instructions and exits.
+  - Checks if the environment name is provided; if not, it displays usage instructions and exits;
-  - Creates the specified Conda environment with Python 3.12.3 if it does not already exist.
+  - Creates the specified Conda environment with `Python 3.12.3` if it does not already exist;
-  - Activates the Conda environment.
+  - Activates the Conda environment;
-  - Installs the dependencies listed in requirements.txt.
+  - Installs the dependencies listed in `requirements.txt`;
-  - Executes the gui_main.py script located in the GUI directory.
+  - Executes the gui_main.py script located in the `GUI directory`;
-- `requirements.txt` contains the list of dependencies for the project.
+- `requirements.txt` contains the list of dependencies for the project;
-- `README.md` is the file you are currently reading.
+- `README.md` is the file you are currently reading;

 ---